icoretic44/speech-to-text/README.md

 # 🗣️ Speech-to-Text AI

-This project converts spoken language into written text using state-of-the-art transcription models.
+This project converts Vietnamese spoken language into written text using Faster-Whisper transcription models.
 It's designed for high-speed processing, accurate language detection, and customizable input formats.

 ## 🚀 Features

 - 🎙️ Real-time transcription from microphone or audio files
-- 🌍 Supports multiple languages
+- 🌍 Supports multiple languages (advanced)
 - ⚡ Fast and lightweight with minimal dependencies
 - 🧠 Based on Faster-Whisper for improved performance
-- 📦 Easy to integrate with other AI pipelines

 ## 🛠️ Installation